Anyone 5 or older living

 Who can get a COVID-19 vaccine?

-Currently, anyone 12 or older living in the U.S. can receive a COVID-19 vaccine.
-As of May 2021, the FDA also authorized one of the COVID-19 vaccines for emergency use in children 12 and older.
+Currently, anyone ages 5 and older living in the U.S. can receive a COVID-19 vaccine.
 If you are worried about a specific condition or allergy, check with your doctor before your vaccine appointment.
 (FDA, White House)

 I have a chronic condition.
 Should I get vaccinated?